karizabal/ratings-project/README.md

 <iframe
   src='assets/minutes-dependency-test.html'
-  width='900'
+  width='800'
   height='500'
   frameborder='0'
 ></iframe>

 ## Hypothesis Testing

 For the research question **do healthier diets tend to have higher ratings?**, I test whether there is a signficant difference in the ratings between diet-specific recipes or non-diet recipes.
-This hypothesis test will therefore provide basic insight into the public preferences of food diets, specifically into the perception of healthy diets.
+This hypothesis test will therefore provide basic insight into the public preferences of food diets, specifically into those of healthy diets.
 The alternative hypothesis claims that diet-specific recipes may be rated **higher** than non-diet recipes, under this perception of **increased health benefits** because of careful nutrient intake.

 **Null Hypothesis:** There is no difference between the average ratings for diet-specific and non-specific recipes.